All about your kitty’s appetite

 To make things even easier, you can buy an automatic feeder bowl with a release timer.
 These devices will allow you to feed your cat at predetermined times, even while you are away from home.
 Another major advantage to these machines is that create accurate portion sizes.
 This is especially useful when you are trying to help your cat lose weight.

-Part 3: Quality of cat food
+Part 3: Quality diets

 The crucial aspect that will make or break any nutrition plan is the quality of the food.
 Despite what some brilliant marketing experts would have you believe, this is actually not an easy question to answer, and there is certainly not one brand or product that is better than all the others.